 Here we will study how the change of the repulsive shoulder width $w_z$ affects the position of the LLCP and the entire phase diagram for $z=4$.
-Figure \ref{fig:5} shows the dependence of the positions of the critical points on $w_z$ for $z=4$, $w=1.5$, $w_b=1.1$, $\epsilon_b=-6$, $\epsilon_z=6$.
-The behavior of the all the values qualitatively resembles the behavior for $z=1$.
+The motivation for this study is to try to relate the known experimental properties of the water radial oxygen-oxygen distribution function $g_{\rm OO}(r)$ (see, e.g., figure~\ref{fig:5} of reference~\cite{Gallo_Water_2016}) to the shoulder width, $w_z$.
+One can see that both high density liquid (HDL) and low density liquid (LDL) have a sharp peak of the radial distribution function at $r\approx 0.27$~nm.
+By contrast, the LDL have a minimum at $r=0.33$~nm absent in the HDL which instead has a shoulder at this point and meets the LDL graph at $r=3.9$~nm.
+In terms of the limited valence model, this means that the repulsive shoulder $w_z$ of the atoms with $z=4$ bonds (which prevents the fifth intruder to enter the vicinity of the first coordination shell) extends up to $r\approx 3.9$~nm.
+Thus, we can conclude that in order to achieve good agreement with water we need to set $3.3/2.7\approx 1.2 <w_z <3.9/2.7 \approx 1.4$.
+Figure \ref{fig:5} shows the dependence of the location of the critical points on $w_z$ for $z=4$, $w=1.5$, $w_b=1.1$, $\epsilon_b=-6$, $\epsilon_z=6$.
+The behavior of all the variables qualitatively resembles their behavior for $z=1$.
 Except that the dependence is weaker and the critical pressure becomes negative for the shoulder width $w_z=1.35$.
-The slope of the liquid-liquid coexistence line is always negative.
-For $w_z=1.4$ the LLCP becomes submerged below the liqid gas coexistence line.
-For $w_z=1.15$ the system crystallizes into a body cenetered cubic lattice at high densities.
-The isostructural solid-solid critical point may exist at even higher densities, but this question requires further investigation.
-Figure \ref{fig:6} shows the $P-T$ phase diagrams which resembles those of water\cite{Gallo_Water_2016}, showing the region of density anomaly at zero pressure, the compressibility minimum and the heat capacity maximum near the critical point.
+The slope of the liquid--liquid coexistence line is always negative.
+For $w_z=1.4$, the LLCP becomes submerged below the liquid--gas spinodal.
+For $w_z=1.15$, the system crystallizes into a body centered cubic lattice at high densities.
+The isostructural solid--solid critical point may exist at even higher densities, but this question requires further investigation.
+Figure \ref{fig:6} shows the $P-T$ phase diagrams which resemble those of water~\cite{Gallo_Water_2016}, showing the region of density anomaly at negative pressures~\cite{Caupin2006}, the compressibility minimum and the heat capacity maximum near the critical point.